-Vinyl and Polyurethane backings.
+Vinyl and polyurethane backings.
 Because of significant life cycle concerns, vinyl and polyurethane are not preferred materials.
 Polyurethane is based on isocyanate chemistry.
-Isocyanates are a leading cause of workplace asthma, so present a concern during manufacturing, and residuals may be present in the final product.
-Vinyl and polyurethane backings also commonly contain PBT tin catalysts, and vinyl backings may be plasticized with hazardous phthalates.
+Isocyanates are a leading cause of workplace asthma, so they present a concern during manufacturing, and residuals may be present in the final product.
+Vinyl and polyurethane backings commonly contain hazardous organotin catalysts, and vinyl backings may be plasticized with hazardous phthalates.

-Carpets containing all these substances of concern are rated as red on the hazard spectrum - those that avoid them all are rated yellow, see above.
+Carpets containing all these substances of concern are rated red - those that avoid them all are rated orange, see above.

 For more information on carpet content and carpet recycling, see the brief on HomeFree or the full report here, Eliminating Toxics in Carpet: Lessons for the Future of Recycling.

-The inclusion of recycled vinyl in new products is a major pathway for the introduction of hazardous materials.
-Because vinyl products of all kinds are recycled together, hazardous lead, arsenic, toxic PCBs, and elevated levels of plasticizers can be found in post-consumer recycled vinyl.
+In addition, the inclusion of recycled vinyl in new products is a major pathway for the introduction of hazardous materials.
+Because vinyl products of all kinds may be recycled together, hazardous lead, arsenic, PCBs, and plasticizers can be found in post-consumer recycled vinyl.